Translation (biology): Mathematical modeling of translation

 The process of amino acid building to create protein in translation is a subject of various physic models for a long time starting from the first detailed kinetic models such as or others taking into account stochastic aspects of translation and using computer simulations.
 Many chemical kinetics-based models of protein synthesis have been developed and analyzed in the last four decades.
 Beyond chemical kinetics, various modeling formalisms such as Totally Asymmetric Simple Exclusion Process, Probabilistic Boolean Networks, Petri Nets and max-plus algebra have been applied to model the detailed kinetics of protein synthesis or some of its stages.
 A basic model of protein synthesis that takes into account all eight 'elementary' processes has been developed, following the paradigm that "useful models are simple and extendable".
 The simplest model M0 is represented by the reaction kinetic mechanism (Figure M0).
 It was generalised to include 40S, 60S and initiation factors (IF) binding (Figure M1').
 It was extended further to include effect of microRNA on protein synthesis.
 Most of models in this hierarchy can be solved analytically.
 These solutions were used to extract 'kinetic signatures' of different specific mechanisms of synthesis regulation.

 Genetic code

-It is also possible to translate either by hand (for short sequences) or by computer (after first programming one appropriately, see section below); this allows biologists and chemists to draw out the chemical structure of the encoded protein on paper.
+It is also possible to translate either by hand (for short sequences) or by computer (after first programming one appropriately, see section below); this allows biologists and chemists to draw out the primary amino acid sequence of the encoded protein on paper.

 First, convert each template DNA base to its RNA complement (note that the complement of A is now U), as shown below.
 Note that the template strand of the DNA is the one the RNA is polymerized against; the other DNA strand would be the same as the RNA, but with thymine instead of uracil.